Blog

 Challenge No 1 - Digital Transformation

-To stay up to date with the ever-changing business environment, companies must keep pace with existing technology.
+Companies must keep pace with existing technology to stay current with the ever-changing business environment.
 Digital Transformation is particularly pertinent in areas such as operations and strategy.
 You must ensure that the technology used to complete your training remains fit for your purpose.

 In line with digital transformation, adopting digital tools and software is also an important piece of the puzzle.
-Employees need to be kept up to date with any new software which becomes available to assist them in completing their roles.
-Therefore training is vital to a successful rollout.
+To assist employees in completing their roles and tasks, they should to be kept up to date with any new software that becomes available.
+Therefore, training is vital to a successful rollout.

 Challenge No 2 - Resistance to Change and Engagement